StronkSimon/Graphics-Practical-2/README.md

 Screenshots: make it clear which feature is demonstrated in which screenshot

 #### Minimum requirements implemented:
 \[X] Camera: position and orientation controls Controls: WASD for forward, left, backward and right.
 Spacebar for up and Left Ctrl for down.
-Scrollwheel can be used to zoom/
+Scrollwheel can be used to zoom
 \[X] Model matrix: for each mesh, stored aspart of the scene graph
 \[X] Scene graph data structure: tree hierarchy, no limitation on breadth or depth or size
 \[X] Rendering: recursive scene graph traversal, correct model matrix concatenation